First, no, I don't do everything in assembly. I use other languages too. Assembly language does have its place though.

 Further showing that the above are two versions of the same thing, you can even count exactly how many clock cycles (and therefore the exact amount of time to execute, assuming you know the clock speed in MHz) that the various parts of the program will take to run, from looking even at the human-readable version.
 In the case above, the number of clock cycles doesn't really matter, but there are times that it definitely will.
 The instructions above each take two to four clock cycles (or "T states" in the parlance of other processors).
 The exact number is given in WDC's excellent, free programming manual, "Programming the 65816 including the 6502, 65C02, and 65802" by David Eyes and Ron Liechty.
 With experience, you get to know them without having to look them up anymore.

-The assembler is a piece of software that takes the assembly-language program you write and produces the machine-language
+The assembler is a tool, a piece of software that takes the assembly-language program you write and produces the

-version that the processor can use.
-It also produces outputs for humans to use such as the .lst (list) text
+machine-language version that the processor can use.
+It also produces outputs for humans to use such as the .lst

-file which puts the resulting machine code next to the assembly code so you can see them side by side if necessary (like for debugging), and adds
+(list) text file which puts the resulting machine code next to the assembly code so you can see them side by side if necessary (like for

 120 F000 A2 FF SETUP: LDX #$FF ; First delay to make sure ACIA & VIA are out of reset.

 121 F002 A0 FF su2: LDY #$FF ; (The indentation marks two loops, one inside the other.)

 122 F004 88 su1: DEY ; At the end of this delay, X & Y = 0, so they are already